Creating a climate transition plan

 6. Think long term

 Net Zero targets are longer than most business planning cycles but will require sustained action to meet them.
-Your climate transition plan isn’t going to be finished within a few months – it should be a living document which is regularly updated as your strategy is refined over time.
+Your climate transition plan isn’t going to be finished within a few months – it should be a living document that is regularly updated as your strategy is refined over time.

 Climate transition plans are asked to follow several different voluntary or mandatory frameworks, each with a detailed set of content requirements to meet.
 However, many companies are not yet fully ready to report comprehensively against these frameworks and are unsure how to approach the topic.
 Anthesis’ readiness check allows you to understand which aspects you are already prepared to report on, and what the next steps are to progress in publishing a comprehensive report.
 If you’re ready to prepare for climate transition planning, get in touch below.